 The report adds that many of the products had potentially been sourced from trophy hunters who gave the false impression that the giraffes needed to be killed for humanitarian reasons, such as saving African villages from aggressive herds.
 Anyone who has observed giraffe would be shocked to see the words aggressive and giraffe used in the same sentence.
 Even a male giraffe stand-off is like watching a ballet.

-Largely based on the work of GCF, these beautiful creatures were classified as an vulnerable species by the International Union for the Conservation of Nature (IUCN) on their Red List of Threatened Species, putting them just below the endangered classification.
+Largely based on the work of GCF, these beautiful creatures were classified as a vulnerable species by the International Union for the Conservation of Nature (IUCN) on their Red List of Threatened Species, putting them just below the endangered classification.
 Since the species isn’t listed on the Convention on International Trade in Endangered Species (CITES) nor classified as endangered in the US under the Endangered Species Act, the sale of their parts is legal.
-Based on their experience and pointing to the fact that there is very limited research available on giraffe trade, GCF suggests that the Humane Society’s campaign to have giraffes classified as endangered under the latter act should be critically reviewed and based in perspective.
+Based on their experience and pointing to the fact that there is very limited research available on the giraffe trade, GCF suggests that the Humane Society’s campaign to have giraffes classified as endangered under the latter act should be critically reviewed and based in perspective.

-“Whilst the study in the USA does highlight a considerable number of giraffe parts for sale, further investigation is needed to better understand these results, the broader legal trade of giraffe parts as well as an increasing live trade.
-For a wide audience hunting is a moral/ethical issue more than anything else.
+“Whilst the study in the USA does highlight a considerable number of giraffe parts for sale, further investigation is needed to better understand these results, the broader legal trade of giraffe parts as well as increasing live trade.
+For a wide audience, hunting is a moral/ethical issue more than anything else.
 From a population science perspective, it should be noted that whilst hunting is legal in some countries in Southern Africa, giraffe numbers are increasing across the Southern African region.
 In contrast, giraffe numbers are declining in most of East and Central Africa where giraffe cannot be legally hunted.
 Illegal hunting (or poaching) is one of the major threats to giraffe and this was highlighted by the IUCN SSC Giraffe & Okapi Specialist Group in their Red List assessment of giraffe in December 2016.
 Based on this assessment giraffe were uplisted to ‘Vulnerable’ and legal hunting was not mentioned as a threat in this report.”
 Comments Julian on this somewhat controversial issue.

-At Hoanib Valley Camp guests will have the opportunity to chat to their guides about giraffe conservation in the area and if lucky even meet the GCF staff and gain a unique insight into the work being done to ensure the survival of these magnificent supermodels of northwest Namibia.
+At Hoanib Valley Camp guests will have the opportunity to chat with their guides about giraffe conservation in the area and if lucky even meet the GCF staff and gain a unique insight into the work being done to ensure the survival of these magnificent supermodels of northwest Namibia.
 Helping your guide collect giraffe identification data is a part of every drive.

-“The Hoanib River and its surrounds are so unique, with giraffe and many other large mammals surviving in a landscape of less than 100 milimetres of rainfall per year,” explains Julian.
+“The Hoanib River and its surrounds are so unique, with giraffe and many other large mammals surviving in a landscape of fewer than 100 millimeters of rainfall per year,” explains Julian.
 “That is nothing!
-After many years of conservation research, we have untangled some of the mysteries of these giraffe, such as where they move, what they eat and importantly, how do they survive in an area with so little water.
+After many years of conservation research, we have untangled some of the mysteries of these giraffes, such as where they move, what they eat and importantly, how do they survive in an area with so little water.
 One of the most fascinating findings we have had is that for five years we never saw a giraffe drink and after assessing where they moved and what they ate, we deduced that they got enough water from the food they ate, changing their diet monthly!
 The world’s tallest animal can essentially live independent of free water – that is amazing!”